Alejandro Gortazar

 Alejandro Gonzalez Gortazar (born 18 January 1973) is a Cuban photographer, visual artist, journalist and entrepreneur working in London, United Kingdom since 2009.
 Gortazar's photographic work has focused on nature, and wildlife and the environment.
 His photographs are sometimes mistaken for paintings.

 Early life

 Gortazar was born in Havana, Cuba, in Los Sitios, Centro Habana.
 His grandfather, Francisco Gortazar, was a lawyer and a painter.
 His parents divorced, and in his early adolescence he went to live with his father in Madruga, where he rode horses, studied, made brooms and trained in Karate.

-At the age of 15, Gortazar returned to Havana to study in the military school Camilo Cienfuegos and served his country, training to become a pilot.
+At the age of 15, Gortazar returned to Havana to study in the military school Camilo Cienfuegos, training to become a pilot.
 Gortazar left the Military and studied his A levels and became the president of the Federation of Students of Middle School.
 He started a degree in Chemistry, but switched to journalism, which led him to take up photography.